Campus Improvement Plan

 Strategy's Expected Result/Impact: Improved attendance rates.

-Staff Responsible for Monitoring: Teachers, counselor, AP
+Staff Responsible for Monitoring: CIS, AP

 Title I: